Beginners Magazine

 Also on the weekend of the 5th - 7th September saw the EUCARA conference, hosted by the BAA Radio Astronomy Section and RAL Space at RAL's Harwell campus in South Oxfordshire.
 This biannual conference has been running since 2014 but it was the first time it has taken place in the UK, presenting a great opportunity for the UK Amateur Radio Astronomy community to meet each other and our EU friends.
 The conference included presentations from academic researchers, amateurs, and students, and featured Professor Jocelyn Bell Burnell (the discoverer of Pulsars) who was speaking straight after our very own Steve Mullaly.

-A full article on the event will be in the next copy of Pegasus.
+A full article on the event can be found in the October edition of Pegasus.

 Steve Mullaly with an admirer whose talk followed his - Dame Jocelyn Bell Burnell.
 Photo credit: Steve Mullaly